A note on Bremner's conjecture and uniformity: Introduction

 In the same paper \cite{Bremner}, even before discussing ranks, Bremner explicitly asked the following:

 \begin{question}[Bremner's uniformity question] Can there exist arbitrarily large arithmetic progressions on elliptic curves (over $\Q$)? \end{question}

-Regarding uniform boundedness of arithmetic progressions on Mordell elliptic curves $y^2=x^3+k$, this particular family has attracted special attention under the name of Mohanty's conjeture and we refer the reader to \cite{GF} and the references therein for further discussion.
+Regarding uniform boundedness of arithmetic progressions on Mordell elliptic curves $y^2=x^3+k$, this particular family has attracted special attention under the name of Mohanty's conjecture and we refer the reader to \cite{GF} and the references therein for further discussion.

-The following immediate consequence of Theorem \ref{ThmBC} can be regarded as a conditional answer to Question \ref{QuestionB} and, in fact, it was this kind of consequences what served as a key motivation in our work \cite{GFP}.
+The following immediate consequence of Theorem \ref{ThmBC} can be regarded as a conditional answer to Question \ref{QuestionB} and, in fact, it was consequences of this kind that served as a key motivation in our work \cite{GFP}.

 \begin{theorem} If the ranks of elliptic curves over $\Q$ are uniformly bounded, then so are the lengths of arithmetic progressions on elliptic curves over $\Q$. \end{theorem}